NREL/EnergyPlus/design/FY2016/OAControllerMakeover-Issue4663.md

 x 2.
 In `Controller:MechanicalVentilation` make the zone names and design object names optional.
 If all of the zones have a Sizing:Zone object, then the designspec info will be taken from there. *This would be consistent with current docs and warning messages.*

-x 3.  *July 28, 2016* Change the autosizing for `Controller:OutdoorAir` Minimum Outdoor Air Flow Rate to be zero **if a Controller:MechanicalVentilation object is specified.**
+3.  *July 28, 2016* Change the autosizing for `Controller:OutdoorAir` Minimum Outdoor Air Flow Rate to be zero **if a Controller:MechanicalVentilation object is specified.**
-~~if one of the advanced methods (VRP, DCV, IAQ) of control is selected.  *Or maybe autosize to the non-per-person flow?*~~
+~~if one of the advanced methods (VRP, DCV, IAQ) of control is selected.  *Or maybe autosize to the non-per-person flow?*~~ *August 30, 2016* This change was removed, postponed for further review.

 x 4.
 Make the `Controller:OutdoorAir` Maximum Fraction of Outdoor Air Schedule Name be king - OA fraction can never be greater than the current schedule value.